juliangruber/review/README.md

 ### review#wait(x)

 PhantomJS will wait for `x` milliseconds after loading the page before it takes the screenshot, so you can make sure your page is completely loaded.
+Defaults to `0`.

 ### review#listen(port)